mrzhuzhe/riven/docs/misc.md

 13. float point error
 14. measurement theory / toppology material
 15. memory reused save a lot of time
-16. double to float will lead to a missmatch
+16. double to float will lead to a missmatch , .so pass params